ThomasBudd/ovseg/README.md

 > python run_inference.py tst_data_name --models pod_om lymph_nodes

+At first usage the library will download the pretrained weights.
+This might take a few minutes.

 # Run training

 Before the training can be started the raw data has to be preprocessed and stored.
 If you're running the training on a multi-sever system it is advised to place the OV_DATA_BASE in a central storage.
 However, this is not a good place for preprocessed data.
 The preprocessed data should be kept on a fast local disk to ensure that loading times do not become a bottleneck of the training.
 In this case create a second environment varibale called OV_PREPROCESSED that is located on such fast local disk.
 If this varibale is not created, the preprocessed data will be simply sotred at $OV_DATA_BASE/preprocessed.